For those new to this website:

 Thursday — September 15, 2022

-The image above is a collage representing all of the items containing Lead that we recently found in a Montessori kindergarten.
+The image above is a collage representing all of the items containing Lead we recently found in a Montessori kindergarten classroom.
 Out of respect to the family who hired us to test their child’s classroom — in a departure from our normal procedures — we are intentionally not sharing any actual photos of the items found (since it might be easy to identify the school by sharing those photos), nor any specific information about the name or the location of the school.
-I did, however, want to write up these findings, so that others could benefit from this information.
+I did, however, want to publish these findings so others could benefit from this information.

 Some Background: